prismicio/SymfonyBundle/README.md

 # PrismicBundle

-This Bundles integrates the http://prismic.io php-kit with the Symfony Framework: https://github.com/prismicio/php-kit
+This Bundle integrates the http://prismic.io php-kit with the Symfony Framework: https://github.com/prismicio/php-kit

 For an example use see: